 GRAIN are working in collaboration with Matthew Murray, mac Birmingham and the University of Gloucestershire to curate and produce a new exhibition and publication.
-The project will premier Murray’s new series and feature a symposium that focuses on contemporary photography and the landscape.
+The project will premier Murray’s new work which focuses on contemporary photography and the landscape.

 Murray is a Birmingham based photographer who has worked in a gallery context as well as commercially shooting campaigns for various advertising agencies, features for editorials and exhibiting personal photography projects.